kjjwhitlock/bank_tech_test/README.md

 ## Project Description

-Makers 'Bank' tech test written in Ruby.
+Week 10 of Makers Academy, we have been challenged to submit a dummy tech test which requires the build of a basic bank account function purely in Ruby.

 ## Installation